 All the well-known international betting sites offer their services in Spanish and accept Dominicans.
 Most of these are not licensed in the Dominican Republic, so some caution is recommended in choosing where you play.
-Ideally, you should stick with sites that have licenses from other jurisdictions.
-Here are a few of the best international sites for citizens:
+Ideally, you should stick with Dominican Republic betting sites that have licenses from other reputable jurisdictions.

-The Dominican Republic urges companies to get a license before offering their services to citizens.
-However, there is little incentive to do so because the government does not take active measures to prosecute unlicensed gaming sites or block access to them.
-This does not mean you’re stuck playing at completely unlicensed and unregulated online casinos.
+The Dominican Republic urges online betting companies to get a license before offering their services to citizens.
+However, there is little incentive to do so because the government does not take active measures to prosecute unlicensed gambling sites or block access to them.
+This does not mean you’re stuck playing at completely unlicensed and unregulated online sportsbooks.

-Since there are no quality betting sites based out of the DR at this time, your best option is to play at international sites with licenses in other countries.
+Since there are no quality Dominican Republic based betting sites at this time, your best option is to play at international online betting sites with licenses in other countries.
 The UK is one of my favorite licensing jurisdictions due to its strict gaming laws and enforcement of regulations.
-Other jurisdictions that I trust include Alderney, Antigua and the Isle of Man.
+Other jurisdictions that I trust include Alderney, Antigua, and the Isle of Man.

 Can I Deposit in the Dominican Peso?

-No. The largest gaming sites tend to stick with internationally traded currencies such as the US dollar and Euro.
+No. The largest online betting sites that accept players from the Dominican Republic tend to stick with internationally traded currencies such as the US dollar and Euro.
 That does not mean you’re out of luck; these sites are perfectly capable of converting your DOP deposit into USD, EUR or any other major currency.

 If you have access to a bank account with US dollars, you can also use credit cards and bank wires to make a deposit.
 MoneyGram and Western Union are accepted by some betting sites and both of those methods are available in the DR. Cash transfers work well if you have actual cash on hand.